willclarktech/blockchain-logger/README.md

 })
 ```

+Only the private key is required.
 The private key is needed to sign the transactions created to store logs in `OP_RETURN` outputs.
 The transaction sends 0 satoshis to the `OP_RETURN` script, and the rest back to the input address, minus a mining fee.

 The logger uses [21.co’s recommended fees](https://bitcoinfees.21.co/) to calculate what fee to pay for the logging transaction, but you can set a limit with `maxFee`.